 Laugh and play

 When was the last time you and your sweetheart laughed together?

 Sometimes romance isn’t about red roses and instrumental music.
 Sometimes it’s about sharing an intimate moment – like the moments you share when you make each other laugh.

 Couples who laugh together report feeling more supported and satisfied in their marriage.
-They are also more likely to stay together, compared to couples who don’t make a regular practice of laughing.
+They are also more likely to stay together than couples who don’t make a regular practice of laughing.

 Pay attention to your appearance

-When you’ve been with your partner for an extended period of time, there’s a certain level of comfort that comes with that.
+When you’ve been with your partner for an extended period of time, a certain level of comfort comes with that.
 It means you don’t have to dress up as much.
-In fact, if you wanted to you could probably wear your PJs all weekend and skip a shower or two and your spouse wouldn’t mind.
+In fact, if you wanted to, you could probably wear your PJs all weekend and skip a shower or two, and your spouse wouldn’t mind.
 But just because you can doesn’t mean you should.

 Be romantic with your spouse by paying attention to your appearance.
+This is one of the sexiest and most romantic things of all.
 Make sure that your spouse still gets to experience you looking sexy, smelling great, and being confident.
-This is one of the sexiest and romantic things of all.

 Focus on intimacy